uclit-webmaster/uclit-site/Docs/not_webmaster.md

   Paste the president's message here with all the lines indented as shown.
 If it spans multiple lines because you hit enter, the website will have the same line breaks.
 ```

-## Documents
+## Budgets and Documents
-The Documents data file lets you add sections and documents to the Documents page.
+This file lets you add sections and documents to the "Budgets and Documents" page.
 - `heading`: the heading that the section will have
 - `text`: the text describing the document section
 - `documents`: a list of documents to add as buttons under this section